jundalisay/reactblog/README.md

 1. Difficulty with JS.
 Spent over 3 hours looking for the cause of a UI bug after deployment to Heroku which turned out to be caused by leftover ember files
 2. Some gems such as Sunspot need add-ons in Heroku which are not free
+3. Used MySQL / ClearDB because I had problems with Postgre on Ubuntu

 ## License